FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/Task5.md

 **To test for the first time:**

-- Open an RDP session to the Windows Client
+- Open an RDP session to the Client
 - Open a browser and go to the Juiceshop application: https://10.1.1.100
 - Open a browser and go to the DVWA application: https://10.1.1.101/dvwa/